-Contact, a platform for creatives backed by Maisie Williams, raises $1.9M Seed led by Founders Fund – TechCrunch
+Contact, a platform for creatives backed by Maisie Williams, raises $1.9M seed led by Founders Fund – TechCrunch

 It’s clear that the vision Selby, his co-founders, and Williams have, is very big.
 The question is, will they be able to pull it off?

-It has to be said, however, that the combination of a passionate Gen-Z-influential team (with added star power), a full-blown technology platform, heavyweight US investors, and Angels pulled from creative industries certainly points to the potential for success.
+It has to be said, however, that the combination of a passionate Gen Z-influential team (with added star power), a full-blown technology platform, heavyweight U.S. investors, and Angels pulled from creative industries certainly points to the potential for success.